-To kick off our homeschool history this year with a bang we started with an archaeology dig lesson.
+To kick off our homeschool history lessons this year with a bang we started with an archaeology dig lesson.
 What child wouldn’t want to start off their school year covered in mud?

 Ours certainly did.